TirthChhatrala/cultural-explorer-map/README.md

 </div>

-Unlike traditional travel platforms, **Cultural Explorer Map** combines tourism, culture, education, AI assistance, personalized planning, gamified rewards, and interactive exploration into a **single intelligent platform**.
+Unlike traditional travel platforms, **Cultural Explorer Map** combines tourism, culture, education, AI assistance, personalized planning, gamified rewards, quiz-based discounts, and multi-language exploration into a **single intelligent platform**.

-It is designed to help users not just travel across India — but truly **understand, experience, earn, and connect** with its rich and diverse heritage.
+It is designed to help users not just travel across India — but truly **understand, experience, earn, and connect** with its rich and diverse heritage — in the language they feel most at home in.

 <div align="center">